phoeluga/ioBroker.synochat/README.md

 		More details can be found in chapter [Synology chat configuration](#synology-chat-configuration).

 		***NOTE:***\
-		*Depending on the integration, when you create the Synology chat integration, you will get a link similar to the following example:*
+		*Depending on the integration, when create the Synology chat integration, you will get a link similar to the following example:*

 			https://mychat.mydomain.tld/webapi/entry.cgi?api=SYNO.Chat.External&method=incoming&version=2&token=%22QF5DWyG7M47Ls3cv%22

 		*In this example, the token is included in the URL.
-In this case, coded control characters are specified here at the beginning and end of the setting. **These have to be removed!**
+Encoded control characters - `%22` - are specified here at the beginning and end of the setting.\
+		**These have to be removed!**\
 		In this example the token to be entered would be `QF5DWyG7M47Ls3cv`.*

 	* **Channel type**